cooklang/cooklang-org/content/_index.md

 date: 2021-05-20T15:14:39+10:00
 ---

-Cook is the markup language at the center of an open-source ecosystem for cooking and recipe management.
+Cook is a markup language at the center of our open-source ecosystem for cooking and recipe management.

-Together with tools based on it it aims to:
+Cook and the tools we've built to use it, you can:

-* simplify personal recipe management;
+* simplify your personal recipe management;
-* reduce shopping routine;
+* streamline your shopping routine;
 * make cooking more fun.

-> Cook ecosystem features:
+Here's how the Cook ecosystem makes that happen:

-> * Recipes are all in human-readable format.
+* All recipes are human-readable text files.
-> * Everything stored as files.
-That means it's easy to organize, share and improve your recipes as often as needed.
-Symlinks make its easy to create meal plans.
+* Everything is a file.
+No databases.
+And you have complete control over your information.
-> * Embraces UNIX way: small but sharp tool for just one task.
+* All the tools are simple, focused, and efficient; the UNIX way.

-## How to get started with Cook
+## Getting Started

-Create a recipe file, tag ingredients with @ and now you have your recipe ready:
+**Create a recipe file**, where each line is a step in the recipe.
+Tag your ingredients with @ and {}, then save your file to iCloud.
+For a complete reference on the CookLang markup language specification, see the full [language specification](/docs/spec).

 ```
 Then add @salt and @ground black pepper{} to taste.